Exhibitor Information & Registration

 Philadelphia, PA 19102

-The 15th Annual Cerebrovascular Update: A Stroke Journey from Prevention to Recovery has been specially designed for practicing neurologists, neurosurgeons, emergency medicine physicians, critical care physicians, hospitalists, neuroradiologists, primary care physicians, internists, gerentologists, nurses, nurse practitioners, physician assistants, case managers and rehabilitation therapists who treat a myriad of stroke related conditions and diseases in their practice.
-The course directors, Rodney D. Bell, MD, Robert H. Rosenwasser, MD, FACS, FAHA, Carissa C. Pineda, MD and Pascal Jabbour, MD, Thomas Jefferson University Departments of Neurology, and Neurosurgical Surgery, have developed an agenda that includes in-depth presentations on Management of Stroke Risk Factors: Lifestyle Changes and Management of Risk Factors, Acute Stroke Management in the Community Hospital ED, PA Comprehensive Stroke Center Collaborative: Statement on the IV rt-PA, Sleep Apnea and the use of STOPBang, Innovations in Endovascular Aneurysm Treatment, Newer Agents in Anticoagulation for AFIB & DVT Treatment including Reversal Agents and much more.
-The ultimate goal of the 15th Annual Cerebrovascular Update is to improve the delivery of care for the stroke patients by improving the performance of practicing physicians and other health care professionals as they care for patients with stroke related medical complications.
+The 16th Annual Cerebrovascular Update: A Stroke Journey from Prevention to Recovery has been specially designed for practicing neurologists, neurosurgeons, emergency medicine physicians, critical care physicians, hospitalists, neuroradiologists, primary care physicians, internists, gerentologists, nurses, nurse practitioners, physician assistants, case managers and rehabilitation therapists who treat a myriad of stroke related conditions and diseases in their practice.
+The course directors, Carissa C. Pineda, MD and Pascal Jabbour, MD, Thomas Jefferson University Departments of Neurology, and Neurosurgical Surgery, have developed an agenda that includes in-depth presentations on Risk Factors, Lifestyle Changes, and Prevention, Emergency Management of Acute Stroke, Endocrine Dysfunction in Stroke, Palliative Care After Stroke, Stroke Support Groups - Key to a successful recovery, and much more.
+The ultimate goal of the 16th Annual Cerebrovascular Update is to improve the delivery of care for the stroke patients by improving the performance of practicing physicians and other health care professionals as they care for patients with stroke related medical complications.
 This conference will allow participants to observe and question the expert faculty as they discuss real patient cases, and demonstrate how to apply new information and clinical guidelines into their practices.
 In addition, the use of an audience response system will further engage the participants and allow them to assess their knowledge and skill levels with their peers.